wtPLSQL/wtPLSQL/docs/demo/Package-Test.md

 The exception handler preserved the error stack before calling teardown.
 Also, there is an extra "ORA-20000:" at the front of the error stack displayed, but all the error information is preserved.

-These are all the basic tools needed to successfully create and run test runner packages in wtPLSQL.
+These are all the basic tools needed to successfully create and run Test Runner packages in wtPLSQL.

 ---
 [Demos and Examples](README.md)